codingsocialscience/codingsocialscience.github.io/docs/syllabus/helsinki-2023.md

-University of Helsinki: Computational Thinking, Programming and Social Science
+# Computational Thinking, Programming and Social Science, University of Helsinki, 2023

 ## Context